Physical Education & Recreation (PER)

 Introduces travel techniques in avalanche-prone backcountry terrain.
 This is a field-oriented backcountry avalanche course covering rescue, terrain analysis, snow study, stability, evaluation, route-finding, decision-making and safe travel techniques.

 Special Note: Requires a good level of physical fitness.
 May require purchase or rental of additional equipment.
 Requires travel in mountainous terrain.
 Must have ability to function comfortably in inclement weather.
+May be repeated for credit.

 PER A167 Dog Mushing 1 Credit

 Special Note: Requires ability to function comfortably in extremely cold and/or inclement weather.
+May be repeated for credit.

 PER A168 Winter Camping Alaska 1 Credit

 Introduces winter camping in Alaska.
-Covers selection of personal, group and safety equipment appropriate for an overnight outing.
+Covers selection of personal, group, and safety equipment appropriate for an overnight outing.
 Emphasizes snow shelter construction and learning to assess risk in the field.
 Course includes an overnight outing.

 Special Note: Requires good physical condition and ability to perform comfortably in extremely cold and/or inclement weather.
+An overnight field outing may be included in the course.
+Students may need to rent or purchase additional gear.
+May be repeated for credit.

 PER A169 Four-Season Backpacking 3 Credits